ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Tax form: 1040
 --------------
 As with data collected from W-2 and 1099 forms, pseudopeople enables the simulation of administrative records from 1040 forms, which are also reported to the IRS on an annual basis.
+While W-2 forms are submitted by an employer to the IRS, 1040 forms are submitted by the employee.
 To find out more about the 1040 tax form, visit the `IRS information page <https://www.irs.gov/instructions/i1040gi>`_.

 A single row in a pseudopeople-generated 1040 dataset may contain information about several
 simulants: the primary filer, the primary filer's joint filer (spouse) if they are married filing